get_products specification, providing implementation guidance for publishers and clear expectations for buyers.

 When Briefs Are Optional

-- Publisher returns run-of-network products (broad reach inventory)
+- Publisher returns standard catalog products

-- Not niche or highly targeted products
+- Not personalized or brief-matched products

 Core Brief Components